orthanc-server/orthanc-setup-samples/README.md

 - [Use multiple Orthanc on the same DB](docker/multiple-orthancs-on-same-db) to demonstrate how to connect multiple Orthanc on the same PostgreSQL database and perform HTTP load balancing.

 ## for commercial plugins users
-- [Enable Osimis WebViewer Liveshare](docker/webviewer-pro+liveshare) to demonstrate how to use Osimis WebViewer pro plugin and enable its Liveshare feature.
 - [Orthanc + MSSQL](docker/mssql) to demonstrate how to use the Orthanc [MSSQL plugin](https://osimis.atlassian.net/wiki/spaces/OKB/pages/302743840/MSSQL+Index+plugin)